Home

 http://www.doe.gov/ Department of Energy, Office of Transportation Technology, also a government agency.

-http://hubbert.mines.edu/ King Hubbert Center for Petroleum Supply Studies is by and for "oilmen" (there term).
+http://hubbert.mines.edu/ King Hubbert Center for Petroleum Supply Studies is by and for "oilmen" (their term).
 The newsletters contain useful information about oil and gas in North America.
 Also information about Canadian oil and tar sands.

 http://policypete.com/ Policy Pete Also called Petroleum Policy and Geopolitics.
 A large site covering many areas.
 Many useful links.
 Unfortunately, Pete has "quit the Biz."
 But the archives are still up and useful.